Switch case statement introduces control flow in our program and ensures that our code is not cluttered by multiple ‘if’ statements.

-In that case, Switch-case statement is a quicker and powerful programming feature that allows them to control the flow of their programme based on the value of a variable or an expression.
+In that case, the Switch-case statement is a quicker and powerful programming feature that allows them to control the flow of their program based on the value of a variable or an expression.
 They can use it to execute different blocks of code, depending on the variable value during runtime.
 In general, the switch is a control mechanism that tests the value stored in a variable and executes the corresponding case statements.

 Hence, our code looks meticulous and transparent to viewers.
 It is a wonderful programming feature that

 programmers use to implement the control flow in their code.
 Switch case statement works by comparing the

 values specified in the case statements with variables in our code.

 In this article, we will see how we can implement the switch case functions in Python Programming languages.
 Unlike other programming languages like Java, C++, Python does not have a switch case function.
 Along with this, we will see how to work a loophole for python switch case functions.
 Let us discuss the different ways of implementation for Python Switch case functions.

 Python does not have a simple switch-case construct.
 Coming from a Java or C++ background, you may find this to be a bit different, as Java and C++ have an in-built switch statement, Here we may be surprised to know that Python language doesn’t have one.
 And for this we may be tempted to use a series of if-else-if blocks, using an if a condition for each case of your switch statement.
 However, because of the jump table, a switch statement is much faster than an if-else-if ladder.
 Instead of evaluating each condition sequentially, it only has to look up the evaluated variable/expression once and directly jump to the appropriate branch of code to execute it.